multiversx/mx-docs/docs/sdk-and-tools/indices/accountsesdthistory.md

 [comment]: # (mx-abstract)

-This page describes the structure of the `accounts-esdt-history` index (Elastic Search), and also depicts a few examples of how to query it.
+This page describes the structure of the `accounts-esdt-history` index (Elasticsearch), and also depicts a few examples of how to query it.

 [comment]: # (mx-context-auto)